SolDev69/unified-mesa-project/docs/drivers/zink.rst

 ^^^^^^^^^^

-For OpenGL 3.0 support, the following additional requirements needs to be
+For OpenGL 3.0 support, the following additional requirements must be
 supported:

 * ``VkPhysicalDeviceFeatures``: